 Considerations and risks of a sole proprietorship

-While sole proprietorships have many benefits, there are trade-offs to consider as well.
+While sole proprietorships offer many benefits, they also entail trade-offs.
 Here are some of the cons of a sole proprietorship.

 1. You’re fully liable